emencia/emencia-django-downloader/README.rst

             'django.contrib.admin',
             'django.contrib.staticfiles',
             'emencia.django.downloader',
-    - Collect static files with

     - Set MAX_FILE_UPLOAD_SIZE setting to the maximum size of the file in bytes

+    - If you are deploying to production, don't forget to collect static files with ./manage.py collectstatic